vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/woof-CE.md

 ### Speed

 * The init script (/etc/rc.d/rc.sysinit) and the shutdown script (/etc/rc.d/rc.shutdown) are shorter and much faster.
+* SFSs can use [EROFS](https://docs.kernel.org/filesystems/erofs.html) instead of [Squashfs](https://docs.kernel.org/filesystems/squashfs.html) and all built-in SFSs use the former.
 * Caching of SFSs in RAM (`pfix=ram|copy` or automatic) happens in the background while the boot process continues.
 * 1download and 3builddistro are reimplemented using [debootstrap](https://wiki.debian.org/Debootstrap) and chroot environments.
 Build times are much shorter than upstream's and woof-CE itself is more portable.
 * `save2flash` is much faster because it preallocates space when files grow and only copies appended or modified blocks when files change.